kkeiper1103/snhu-portfolio/README.md

 In short, this repository is a collection of work from various SNHU courses that I need to put together for the final program project.
 You will find a collection of various documents and programs that I have compiled in this repository.

+## CS 320 Software Test Automation

+* **How can I ensure that my code, program, or software is functional and secure?**

+    By creating automated test suites that are ran by automation agents, like Jenkins, we can ensure that functionality is not accidentally removed, or bugs accidentally created.
+Tests allow us to objectively measure how well our code meets business requirements, as well as objectively know how much of the code has been covered for errors.
+* **How do I interpret user needs and incorporate them into a program?**

+    By listening and probing clients for what they'd like, I write tests to make sure the features are incorporated.
+For example, if a system needs IDs, they probably need to be unique, so we would write a test to make sure two objects in the same system cannot share an identical ID.
+Test automation allows us to know if client needs are taken into account on each iteration of software release.
+* **How do I approach designing software?**

+    Personally, I like to conceptualize the software, then skeleton it.
+At that point, I begin writing tests to start incorporating features.
+When all the requirements have a related test, and each test passes, I consider the software feature complete, although it may not be content complete.
 ## CS 255 System Analysis and Design

 [Business Requirements](https://github.com/kkeiper1103/snhu-portfolio/blob/main/CS%20255%20Business%20Requirements%20Document%20Template%20(kkeiper1103).docx)